calvinalkan/better-wordpress-hooks/README.md

 **Caveats:**
 This will remove every listener registered by **your instance of `BetterWpHooks`** for the current request.
 The order in which listeners were registered does not matter.
-The first listener that is registered with the ``StopsPropagation`` Trait will be called, while every other listener will be removed for the current request.
+The first registered listener that is using the ``StopsPropagation`` Trait will be called, while every other listener will be removed for the current request.

 ````php
 $listeners = [